nablarch/nablarch-document/en/application_framework/application_framework/libraries/permission_check.rst

  This function manages the permission data used for permission check using the database and sets the permission for each request
  (see the conceptual model shown in :ref:`permission_check-authority_model`).
- For example, a Web registration function is generally composed of multiple requests such as initial display/confirmation/return/registration.
+ For example, a web registration function is generally composed of multiple requests such as initial display/confirmation/return/registration.

  Therefore, while permission can be configured in detail for this function, data design is also required in detail, which may reduce productivity during development and increase operational load after release.